Biden to the nation: We're 'turning peril into possibility'

-WASHINGTON (AP) — President Joe Biden will use his first joint address to Congress to declare the nation is “turning peril into possibility, crisis into opportunity," urging a $1.8 trillion investment in children, families and education that would fundamentally transform roles the government plays in American life.
+WASHINGTON (AP) — President Joe Biden will use his first address to a joint session of Congress to declare the nation is “turning peril into possibility," celebrating progress against the coronavirus and urging a $1.8 trillion investment in children, families and education that would fundamentally transform roles the government plays in American life.

-In the nationally televised ritual of a president standing before Congress, Biden will lay out a sweeping proposal for universal preschool, two years of free community college, $225 billion for child care and monthly payments of at least $250 to parents.
+The nationally televised ritual of a president standing before Congress for the first time will be one of the most watched moments of Biden's presidency, raising the stakes for his ability to sell his plans to voters of both parties, even if Republican lawmakers prove resistant.
+He is laying out a sweeping proposal for universal preschool, two years of free community college, $225 billion for child care and monthly payments of at least $250 to parents.
 His ideas target frailties that were uncovered by the pandemic, and he will make the case that economic growth would best come from taxing the rich to help the middle class and the poor.

-Seizing an opportunity born of calamity, Biden has embraced momentous action over incremental change.
-But he will be forced to thread the needle between Republicans who cry government overreach and some Democrats who fear he won’t go big enough.
+Seizing an opportunity born of calamity, Biden has embraced major action over incremental change.
+But he will be forced to thread a needle between Republicans who cry government overreach and some Democrats who fear he won’t go big enough.

+Biden will also address an issue rarely confronted by an American president, namely that in order to compete with autocracies like China, the nation needs “to prove that democracy still works” after his predecessor's baseless claims of election fraud and the ensuing attack on the U.S. Capitol.

-“We have to prove democracy still works.
-That our government still works and can deliver for the people,” Biden was to say, according to the excerpts.
-“In our first 100 days together, we have acted to restore the people’s faith in our democracy to deliver.”
+“In our first 100 days together, we have acted to restore the people’s faith in our democracy to deliver," he says in the excerpts, pointing to actions against the pandemic and resulting economic slide.

+Unimpressed, Sen. Tim Scott of South Carolina will say in the Republicans' designated response that Biden is taking too much credit.

+“This administration inherited a tide that had already turned," Scott says in excerpts released in advance.
+“The coronavirus is on the run.”

 No American politician has more familiarity with the presidential address to Congress than Biden.
 He spent three decades in the audience as a senator and eight years as vice president seated behind President Barack Obama during the annual address.